Russell Wilson: 2012

 Wilson led the Seahawks to the postseason in his rookie year, with both games on the road in January.
 He made his postseason debut in the NFC Wild Card Round against the Washington Redskins, passing for 187 yards and rushing for 67 yards as the Seahawks rallied for a 24–14 comeback victory.
 In the Divisional Round against the Atlanta Falcons, Wilson threw for 385 yards and rushed for 60 yards, and his team had a 28–27 lead with 31 seconds to go, but the Falcons managed to kick the winning field goal.

 Wilson was selected as an alternate for the 2013 Pro Bowl, filling in for Matt Ryan of Atlanta.
-At the Pro Bowl in Hawaii on January 27, Wilson completed eight of ten attempts for 98 yards, three touchdowns, and no interceptions for a 147.1 rating.
+At the Pro Bowl in Hawaii on January 27, Wilson completed eight of ten passes for 98 yards, three touchdowns, and no interceptions for a 147.1 rating.

 At the end of the season, Wilson earned a bonus of $222,000 through the NFL's Performance-Based Pay program.
 He was ranked 51st by his fellow players on the NFL Top 100 Players of 2013.